turicas/outputty/README.markdown

 With `outputty` you can show the data of your Python software in text mode (terminal, CSV or TXT) in a easy and beautiful way.

+By now we have only the class `Table` (in future we'll add progress bar, histogram and more).

 Installation
 ------------

-For now, just copy the file `outputty.py` in some path you can use it with `import outputty`.
-We'll add it to PyPI soon.
+Just copy the file `outputty.py` in some path you can do `import outputty` (sorry for that - it'll be available in PyPI soon).

 Examples
 --------

-By now we have only the class `Table` (in future we'll add progress bar, histogram and more).
-We don't have docstrings yet, sorry.
-If you want to see more examples, just open `tests/test_Table.py` in your favorite code editor.
-:-)

 ### Example 1